 For example, when I was growing up I was not ok in life if others didn’t approve of me and like me.
 It is something I struggle with to this day.
 Although by God grace I struggle less today because of the power of Gospel at work in me daily.
 When I was growing up if someone didn’t like me I felt despair.
 I would do everything in my power to help them see that I was fun, kind and an all-around good person.
 I would sacrifice time with people who actually liked me because I need to be liked by everyone.
 The more I was around these people the more fear and despair I felt.

-In Keller’s commentary on Romans 1-7 he address these questions and how we need to find the possible idolatrous sources:
+In Keller’s commentary on Romans 1-7 he addresses these questions and how we need to find the possible idolatrous sources:

 For example: If you are angry, ask: Is there something too important to me?
 Something I am telling myself I have to have?
 Is that why I am angry—because I am being blocked from having something I think is a necessity when it is not?”